-why should we care about the system.collections.Queue collection
+Why should we care about the system.collections.queue collection when working with powershell queues?

 Working with powershell, generally a simple array declared and used like this will generally be enough.